Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 ## ***Appendix B: Universal Keyword & Status Effect Glossary***

 * ***Arcane Recall:** You may play this card from your discard pile by paying its CP cost and fulfilling any additionally specified resource costs.
 Once a card played via Arcane Recall resolves, it is exiled from the game rather than being returned to the discard pile.*
-* ***Disordered:** A detrimental status effect.
-A unit that is Disordered has its base Attack reduced to 0 and all of its printed keywords are completely neutralized and ignored.*
 * ***Ethereal:** Combat damage dealt to this unit during standard attacks is reduced by 1\.*
 * ***Flying:** This unit ignores the presence of non-Flying units when declaring attacks, allowing it to target opposing Back Row units directly even if the enemy Front Row is occupied, provided the target is within its designated Range.*
 * ***Illusion:** If a unit with this keyword becomes the explicit target of any enemy attack, activated ability, or Event, the unit is immediately destroyed prior to the resolution of that effect.*